Structural adaptation and rate accelerated estimation in bivariate functional data

 we have for any $r\in [0, \underline H)$,

 where

 and

-\end{proposition} The condition on $\eta$ in \eqref{eq:eta-bias-unif} represents the bias term that arises from performing denoised interpolation in order to compute the mean-squared variations.
-This bias term is an intrinsic feature of the ``discretely observed" setup, where the surfaces are observed only at a finite number of discrete points, instead of in continuous time.
-The following corollary is a direct consequence of Proposition \ref{prop:conc:uni:beta}, with an appropriate choice of $\Delta$.
+\end{proposition} The proof of Proposition \ref{prop:conc:uni:beta} is given in the Supplementary Material \citep{kassiwangsupp25}.
+The condition on $\eta$ in \eqref{eq:eta-bias-unif} represents the bias term that arises from performing denoised interpolation in order to compute the mean-squared variations.
+This bias term is an intrinsic feature of the "discretely observed" setup, where the surfaces are observed only at a finite number of discrete points.
+The first exponential term in the bound corresponds to the stochastic error arising from estimating the mean-squared variations using the sample mean, whereas the second exponential term accounts for the stochastic error in estimating the variance of the measurement errors $\varepsilon_m^{(j)}$.
+The constants $\mathfrak A_1$ and $\mathfrak a_1$ are associated with estimating the variance of the noise, whereas $\mathfrak B$ and $\mathfrak b$ arise from the estimation of the mean-squared variations.
+It is worth noticing that $ \mathfrak B$ is tending to zero as $M_0 \rightarrow \infty$ and $\Delta \rightarrow 0$, implying that the second exponential term (the noise contribution) dominates the bound.
+However, in the noiseless case ($\sigma =0$), assumption (\ref{ass_noise}) is satisfied with $\mathfrak G =0$.
+This implies on the one hand that $ \mathfrak a_1 \asymp M_0^{-2\underline H}$ and $\mathfrak A_1 \asymp M_0^{- \underline H}$, while, on the other hand, $ \mathfrak b \asymp M_0^{-2r}+ \Delta^{4r}$ and $\mathfrak B \asymp M_0^{- r}+ \Delta^{2r}$ with $r<\underline H$.
+Consequently, the first exponential term dominates the bound in the absence of noise.